taprobane99/iMac5KLinux/README.md

 Works on Ubuntu, Mint, and other Debian distros.

 Only tested on a late 2015 iMac.
+It should work on all 5K iMacs expect perhaps the iMac Pro.
 Backup important files before running.

 Needs 7GB Disk Space and 50-70 minutes compile time.